shreytailor/msa-devops/README.md

     publishLocation: 'Container'
 ```

-For the Release Pipeline, I have added a filter so that the application is only released if the commit was made on the `master` branch and not `develop` or any other branch.
+For the Release pipeline, I have added a filter so that the application is only released if the commit was made on the `master` branch and not `develop` or any other branch.
 <hr>

 # Web App (FE)